 If the above questions were truly easy, congratulate yourself on your genuine expertise.
-If they weren’t so easy, then the information that follows is for you.
-In fact, answering the above without understanding the overall quality assurance role in DO-178C and DO-254 is trying to understand Fourier transforms without first understanding calculus: impossible for mere mortals.
+If they weren’t so easy to answer, then the information that follows is for you.

-To succinctly summarize, DO-200B provides guidance for the following aeronautical aspects:
+To summarize, DO-200B provides guidance for the following aspects of aeronautical data:

 - Minimum standards and guidance for processing aeronautical data

-- Aeronautical Data defined as data used for navigation, flight planning, terrain awareness, flight simulators, etc.
+- Specific definitions for Aeronautical Data, for example, data used for navigation, flight planning, terrain awareness, flight simulators, etc.

 - Criteria for developing, changing, and supporting aeronautical data

-- Ultimately providing the user with assurance of data quality
+- Methods to ultimately provide assurance of high data quality